philipp-baumann/simplerspec/README.md

 devtools::install_github("philipp-baumann/simplerspec")
 ```

-## Special installation note for Windows 8 and R version 3.3 and 3.4
+## Special installation note for Windows 8 and R versions 3.3 and 3.4

 For some Windows versions with recent R versions (3.3 and 3.4), there
 might be an error message that the `Rcpp` package can not be installed because